stig/www.brautaset.org/_posts/2008-10-01-resizeable-grid-of-calayers.md

 [caconstraintlayoutmanager]: http://developer.apple.com/documentation/GraphicsImaging/Reference/CAConstraintLayoutManager_class/Introduction/Introduction.html#//apple_ref/doc/uid/TP40004498-CH1

-Then I discovered the scale-argument form of the <code>NSConstraint</code>.
+Then I discovered the scale-argument form of the `NSConstraint`.
 With this I can specify the size of a cell and its position in the grid only in terms of the super layer.
 This is *much* simpler.
 Have a look at the example code below.
 Paste it into a custom view, and it should display a gray grid on a pleasant blue background: